Ysurac/openmptcprouter-feeds/README.md

 This is the OpenWrt OpenMPTCProuter feed containing all modified and necessary packages to build the OpenMPTCProuter image.

-For More information, see [https://github.com/ysurac/openmptcprouter](https://github.com/ysurac/openmptcprouter).
+For More information, see [https://github.com/ysurac/openmptcprouter](https://github.com/ysurac/openmptcprouter) and [https://www.openmptcprouter.com](https://www.openmptcprouter.com/).

 ## Glorytun